ftikhonin/ShadowBuddy/README.md

 ## Configuration
 You can configure the microservice by modifying the appsettings.json file.
 Configuration options include database connection strings, external service URLs, and more.
 ## Testing
 Unit tests and integration tests are located in the tests directory.
-You can run tests using dotnet test.
+You can run tests using ```dotnet test```.